 Visits can last between 5-90 days for established researchers and 5-180 days for ECIs.

-All visits will have to take place either during between 1st May 2018 and 30th April 2019 (Grant Period 3) or 1st May 2019 and 30th April 2020 (Grant Period 4).
-No activities can span across two grant periods.
+All visits will have to take place either during between 1st May 2017 and 30th April 2018 (Grant Period 3).
+Applications for the next grant period can only be submitted after 1st May 2018.

 STSMs are intended only as a contribution to the travel and subsistence costs of the participant and so in all cases the maximum possible grant will be €2000 per visit.
 The selection of applicants is based on the scientific scope of the STSM application which must clearly compliment the overall objectives of the Action.